Bachelor of Arts (Fine Art) (Honours)

 Assessment comprises presentations and installations of creative artistic works, an exegetical research text, written reflections and seminar presentations.

-The School of Art has a long tradition in and focus on international engagement.
-The awards available assist graduates to build international experiences into their practice and emerging careers.
+There are opportunities to attend specialised workshops and lectures by leading international artists and curators.
+Annual prizes and awards assist graduates to build international experience into their practice and emerging careers.
 The following awards are conferred on those students who demonstrate outstanding art practices and academic achievement.

 The School of Art Honours Travelling Grants

-During Semester Two, our honours students are able to apply for The RMIT Foundation School of Art Honours Travelling Grants.
-These awards are adjudicated by a panel of arts industry professionals (including museum curators and artists) and conferred prior to the annual Graduation Exhibition.
-The awards were established to support honours graduates from the School to continue their research overseas, following the completion of an honours degree.
+These awards are adjudicated by a panel of arts industry professionals and conferred prior to the annual Graduation Exhibition.
+The awards were established to support honours graduates from the school to continue their research overseas, following the completion of an honours degree.
 Each of these awards of approximately $4000 are provided to recipients to travel to a destination of their choice.

 Using critical enquiry, practice-based research methodologies and 'thinking through making’, the structure of this degree allows you to take ownership of your fine art education.